catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes-cluster-on-the-catalyst-cloud.rst

 Architecture
 ------------

-The provisioned Cluster consists of 5 VMs.
+The provisioned Cluster consists of five VMs.
 The first one, discovery, is a dedicated etcd host.
 This allows easy etcd discovery thanks to a static IP-Address.

-A Kubernetes Master host is setup with the Kubernetes components apiserver, scheduler, kube-register, controller-manager, kubelet as well as proxy.
+A Kubernetes Master host is set up with the Kubernetes components apiserver, scheduler, kube-register, controller-manager, kubelet as well as proxy.
-This machine also gets a floating IP assigned and acts as a access point to your Kubernetes cluster.
-The master also acts as a minion which can be handy for special case Pods that need specific dedicated storage etc.
+This machine also gets a floating IP assigned and acts as an access point to your Kubernetes cluster.
+The master also acts as a minion, which can be handy for special case Pods that need specific dedicated storage etc.

-Three further Kubernetes Minion hosts are setup with the Kubernetes components kubelet and proxy.
+Three further Kubernetes minion hosts are setup with the Kubernetes components kubelet and proxy.

-Start the Cluster
+Start the cluster
 -----------------

 This Template was written for and tested on OpenStack Kilo.
 The architecture is broken into three main stack components:

 * Kubernetes network - a dedicated private network that the cluster runs on